myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-22T23:23:31.365Z
+>
+> And I was hospitalized once 🥹

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-22T23:15:56.848Z
+>
+> They love the lawn

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-22T23:09:37.039Z
+>
+> I haven't tried it yet, but as far as PDS and API specs go, video and audio media should already be uploadable.
+Assuming uploading is possible, we just need to fetch it and client to display it :) Perhaps a third party could implement it first if it’s not a high priority in the official

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-05-22T15:30:05.207Z
 >
 > Oops, the red frame in the Preference image seems to have shifted🥲 “savedFeeds” field has been added 😂